 Are animals deserving of rights under the Constitution?
-According to a recent ruling by Colombia’s highest court, the answer is: “No.”
+According to a ruling by Colombia’s high court, the answer is a flat-out “No.”

-Colombia’s highest court voted almost unanimously to deny Habeas Corpus to a Spectacled Bear held in captivity, claiming animals are not subject to rights.
-The decision by magistrates comes after a case was presented by the human rights and constitutional lawyer Luis Domingo Gómez to secure the relocation of 28-year old “Chucho” from a sweltering Barranquilla zoo to semi-confinement in his native Andean habitat.
-After a long legal battle that ended with a “decision, but not justice,” as Luis Domingo Gómez claims, the conservationist spoke with The City Paper regarding his work and on-going fights for the dignified living of enclosed and endangered animals.
+Colombia’s Corte Constituional voted almost unanimously to deny Habeas Corpus to a Spectacled Bear held in captivity, claiming animals are not subject to rights.
+The decision by the magistrates buries a case presented by the human rights and constitutional lawyer Luis Domingo Gómez to secure the relocation of 28-year old “Chucho” from a sweltering Barranquilla zoo to semi-confinement in his native Andean habitat.
+After a long legal battle that ended with “decision, but not Justice” – as Luis Domingo Gómez affirms – the conservationist spoke to The City Paper regarding his work and on-going fights to secure dignified living conditions of enclosed and endangered animals.

 The City Paper (TCP): Many lawyers have questioned your claim that a bear has inherent rights.
 How do you respond to your critics?

 Luis Domingo Gómez (LDG): From a legal standpoint, who has rights and who doesn’t is a fictitious construction.
 For this reason, the Law distinguishes between natural persons and legal entities.
 Have you seen your newspaper walking down a street?
 The concept of what is personhood originates from ancient Greek traditions when actors used masks to evoke multiple personas.
 At some point in history, this notion of person was lost, and the concept of who is an individual became synonymous with a human being.
 In the U.S., the animal advocacy entity Non-human Rights Project, led by attorney Steven Wise, actively challenges animal-welfare laws based on this principle.
 According to Wise, an impenetrable legal wall separating humans from all nonhuman animals.